thewillyhuman/willyOS-c/README.md

 This class provide the three basic core functions that are Find, Filter and Reduce.
 This functions are declared as static so there's no need of creating an instance of this class to call any of its functions.
 In willyOS this functions are implemented with generics so they accept any kind of data.

 #### Find Function
-Find function return the first appearence of the element that matches a given predicate in a given collection.
+Find function return the first appearance of the element that matches a given predicate in a given collection.
 **Predicate <T> f:** The predicate that is going to be applied over the elements of the enumerable.
 **IEnumerable<T> e:** The enumerable to apply the predicate.
 ```C#